Recruitment Experiences and Outlook Survey

 The REOS surveys employers across Australia, and up to 14,000 businesses respond to the survey throughout the year.

 The survey collects information on employer recruitment activity, recruitment difficulty and staffing outlook – all important indicators to help policy makers and analysts to monitor and understand current and emerging labour market conditions.
 Data are released as close to collection as possible, providing an almost real-time view of recruitment activity across Australia.

 The REOS questionnaire continually evolves to stay current with changes in the Australian labour market that directly impact on businesses and their recruitment.

 For more information on the survey methodology, key concepts used in the survey and to view the questionnaire, see the paper:

-The National Skills Commission conducts an ongoing survey of employers to understand recruitment activity in the labour market and the impacts of COVID-19 on Australian jobs and businesses.
+The National Skills Commission conducts an ongoing survey of employers to understand recruitment activity in the labour market and future concerns for Australian jobs and businesses.